 - Monitoring users means you can more easily offer equipment training and determine working rosters around equipment used in the field.

-Netstar Australia prides itself on being a reliable telematics provider with over 20 years experience offering solutions for consumers and businesses in all industries Australia wide.
+Netstar Australia prides itself on being a reliable telematics provider with over 20 years of experience offering solutions for consumers and businesses in all industries Australia-wide.

 For more information about monitoring farming equipment to prevent rural theft, our friendly staff are always happy to answer any questions you may have.
 You can call us on 1300 728 882 or email us at email@example.com.